ckeditor/ckeditor4-docs/guides/dev/features/format/README.md

 	config.format_h2 = { element: 'h2', attributes: { 'class': 'editorTitle2' } };
 	config.format_pre = { element: 'pre', attributes: { 'class': 'editorCode' } };

 Remember that depending on your use case, the CSS classes for text formats need to be defined accordingly.
-For [classic editor](#!/guide/dev_framed) they should be defined in an external CSS file added to the editor configuration with the CKEDITOR.config.contentsCss option.
+For [classic editor](#!/guide/dev_framed) they should be defined in an external CSS file added to the editor configuration with the {@linkapi CKEDITOR.config.contentsCss CKEDITOR.config.contentsCss} option.
 For [inline editor](#!/guide/dev_inline) they need to be added directly to the page stylesheet.

 <p class="tip">
 	The block-level text format feature is automatically integrated with <a href="#!/guide/dev_acf">Advanced Content Filter</a>, so all custom format definitions are treated as allowed by the editor content filtering mechanism.